How To Value A Real Estate Brokerage?

 Most real estate professionals earn through commission.

-If you are an independent broker, you’ll get a direct commission when a client has a successful buy or sell transaction.
+As an independent broker, you’ll get a direct commission when a client has a successful buy or sell transaction.

 Your commission depends on a percentage of the property’s market price.